coderholic/pyradio/docs/radio-browser.md

 **PyRadio** uses the API provided to integrate it and provide its users the possibility to enjoy this great project.

-**Note:** As of the writing of this, the implementation is not yet complete, but it is usable (accessing and querying the service is up and running).
-Whenever a feature is not implemented yet, it will be explicitly marked as such.

 ## Table of Contents
 <!-- vim-markdown-toc Marked -->